luci/recipes-py/doc/user_guide.md

 ### The `recipes.py` command

-The recipes.py command is the main entrypoint to your recipe.
+The `recipes.py` command is the main entry point to your recipe.
 It has a couple important subcommands that you'll use frequently:
-  * `run` - This command actually executes a single recipe
+  * `run` - This command actually executes a single recipe.
   * `test` - This command runs the simulation tests and trains the generated README.recipes.md file as well as simulation expectation files.
 This also has a 'debug' option which is pretty helpful.

 Less often-used:
   * `autoroll` - Automatically updates your `recipes.cfg` file with newer versions of the dependencies there.
-This rolls the recipes.cfg version and also runs simulation tests to try to detect the largest 'trivial' roll, or the smallest 'non-trivial' roll.
+This rolls the recipes.cfg version. and also runs simulation tests to try to detect the largest 'trivial' roll, or the smallest 'non-trivial' roll.
   * `manual_roll` - Updates your `recipes.cfg` file with the smallest valid roll
     possible, but doesn't do any automated testing.
-It's useful for when you need to manually roll recipes (i.e. the automated roll doesn't find a valid trivial or non-trivial roll, due to API changes, etc.)
+It's useful for when you need to manually roll recipes (i.e. the automated roll doesn't find a valid trivial or non-trivial roll, due to API changes, etc.).
   * `bundle` - Extracts all files necessary to run the recipe without making any network requests (i.e. no git repository operations).